graphicore/Complex/README.md

 ------------------

-* I changed the name of the imaginary part from "im" to "imag", because it is more verbose and because it reminds me of the API fo complex numbers in Python.
+* I changed the name of the imaginary part from "im" to "imag", because it is more verbose and because it reminds me of the API for complex numbers in Python.
-* I added an operator like API as aliases for existing funktions.
+* I added an operator like API as aliases for existing functions.
 You can access them via the brackets `c['='](d)`
   New aliases are: